HS2 spells double trouble in next week's council poll

 But now that second-stage lines to the north have been proposed, the 'Y-shaped' pattern spells double-trouble for Staffordshire's politicians.
 Unlike Warwickshire, they have two proposed HS2 corridors: one would run close to the M6 past Stafford; the other would follow the Trent Valley route via Tamworth.

 Just as in Warwickshire, the county's current Conservative leaders have parted company with their Westminster top brass by coming out against it.
-Both complain that without an HS2 station in either county it would be all pain and no gain: all the disruption and economic impacts without the benefits of direct access to high speed services.'Campaigning event'
+Both complain that without an HS2 station in either county it would be all pain and no gain: all the disruption and economic impacts without the benefits of direct access to high speed services.

 Last month, Staffordshire's county council incurred the wrath of HS2 supporters by organising a conference for local residents and business people.
 They said it was to explain the financial, economic and environmental implications of HS2 but their critics saw it as more akin to a campaigning event staged at public expense.